Jeremy Garcia: Journalism

 From 2003 to 2007 Garcia had a monthly Q&A column for Linux Magazine.
-He's also written articles for Linux Pro, Linux Journal and numerous web sites.
-He currently has a monthly column on Opensource.com.
+He has written articles for Linux Pro, Linux Journal, and numerous websites.
+He has a monthly column on Opensource.com.

 The December 2015 issue of Linux Journal featured him on the cover and contained an in-depth interview.
 He maintains a blog focused on Linux and Open Source.

 Podcasting

 Garcia was an early podcaster, launching the LQ Radio podcast in late 2004.
 LQ Radio later expanded to include a show featuring various LinuxQuestions.org moderators.
-He's now a part of the Bad Voltage podcast, together with Jono Bacon and Stuart Langridge.
+He appears on the Bad Voltage podcast, together with Jono Bacon and Stuart Langridge.
 They have performed live in Los Angeles, Pasadena and Fulda.
-He's also been a guest on a variety of open source podcasts including The Linux Show and TLLTS.
+He has been a guest on a variety of open source podcasts including The Linux Show and TLLTS.